pnsaeta/p064/docs/DE-SHO-analytic.md

 {:menu DE}

 # The Quantum Simple Harmonic Oscillator

 * toc
 {:toc}

+We now know how to solve initial-value problems, which are differential equations of time for which we know values at an initial point in time and wish to propagate them forwards.
+This method works for mechanics problems for which we have equations of motion obtained either from Newton’s laws or from the more elegant Lagrangian formulation.
+However, that's not the only differential equation game in town.
+Sometimes, we have to solve a **boundary value problem**.

 The **time-independent Schrödinger equation** describes the wave function $$\psi(x)$$ of a particle in a static potential $$V(x)$$.
 It is
 \begin{equation}